ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 <img src="https://i.imgur.com/JIc8OYa.png">

-Based on how it is being used this is how we should structure it to work with our requirements.
+Based on how it is being used in the example we would need to structure our code as follows:

 ```js
  const params = {